transferwise/pipelinewise/docs/connectors/taps/twilio.rst

           - table_name: "cumulative_statistics"
           - table_name: "channels"
           # Programmable Chat resources
-          # these 2 resources would be huge amount of data (we had 35k chats per month in 2020 Dec, that multiplied by let's
-          # say an average of 50 messages would be 1.75million entries for only a month)
+          # These 2 resources are using FULL_TABLE method and can pull huge amount of data from the twilio api at every sync.
+Please use it with caution.
-          # - table_name: "members"
+          - table_name: "members"
-          # - table_name: "chat_messages"
+          - table_name: "chat_messages"

             # OPTIONAL: Load time transformations - you can add it to any table